ArceLopera/git_refresher/docs/Basics/git_stage.md

 #### git difftool
 The git difftool command simply launches an external tool to show you the difference between two trees in case you want to use something other than the built in git diff command.

+For example, P4Merge is a visual diff and merge tool provided by Perforce.
+It offers a user-friendly interface for comparing and merging files and directories, making it a popular choice among developers and teams working with version control systems like Git.

+Here are some key features of P4Merge:

+1. **Visual Diffing:** P4Merge provides a graphical representation of the differences between files, allowing users to easily identify changes with color-coded highlights and line-by-line comparisons.

+2. **Three-Way Merge:** It supports three-way merging, which is essential for resolving conflicts that arise during collaborative development.
+P4Merge intelligently combines changes from two different branches or versions with a common ancestor, helping users reconcile differences efficiently.

+3. **Image Comparison:** In addition to text-based files, P4Merge can compare and merge images, making it suitable for projects involving graphical assets or multimedia content.

+4. **Folder Diff:** P4Merge can compare entire directories, displaying side-by-side comparisons of files within the folders.
+This feature is useful for understanding the overall differences between two directory structures and identifying missing or added files.

+5. **Customizable Settings:** Users can customize various aspects of P4Merge, such as colors, fonts, and keyboard shortcuts, to tailor the tool to their preferences and workflow.

 ### git commit

 The `git commit` command in Git is a powerful tool for creating and committing changes.
 It has several options, each affecting different parts of the Git repository.